openbridge/embedded-api/README.md

   }
 ```

-Product 57 only has one stage called sp_settlments.
-Generally, it is not necessary to make an advanced history request when the product only has one stage, but for example simplicity we will mock one for this product.
-Taking our payload from the basic history request above we will add the 2 fields needed.
-The datetime must be a date in the future at least 15 minutes after the time of submission for history request.
+Product 57 only has one stage called `sp_settlements`.
+Generally, it is not necessary to make an advanced history request when the product only has one stage, but for simplicity we will mock one for this product.
+Taking our payload from the basic history request above, we will add the two required fields.
+The datetime must be at least 15 minutes in the future when the history request is submitted.

 ```json
 {